ethereum/research/casper4/casper_paper.md

 * All non-preparing validators pay `NPP`
 * Suppose `cp` is the minimal fraction of validators between the two validator sets that commits (eg. if 80% of the validators in the current dynasty commit and 68% of the validators in the previous dynasty do, `cp = 0.68`).
 All validators pay `NCCP * (1 - cp)`.
 Waived if 2/3 prepares are not found (ie. validators cannot legally commit).
 * Suppose `pp` is the minimal fraction of validators between the two validator sets that prepares.
 All validators pay `NPCP * (1-pp)`
+* If a validator violates a slashing condition, they lose their entire deposit.

 #### Uncoordinated Choice